REHLIN GRAPHICS FINE ART

 Full Moon Rising

-his painting celebrates a wrong turn taken on a road trip, which provided an unexpected but interesting visual experience that Jim and his wife otherwise wouldn't have had.
+im created this painting in celebration of all the unexpected pleasures that life holds.
+In this case, a wrong turn taken on a road trip provided a surprising but interesting visual experience that Jim and his wife otherwise wouldn't have had.

 Picture